-On November 28, 2012, plaintiff City of Dearborn Heights Act 345 Police & Fire Retirement System filed a lawsuit against Align, Thomas M. Prescott ("Mr. Prescott"), Align's President and Chief Executive Officer, and Kenneth B. Arola ("Mr. Arola"), Align's former Vice President, Finance and Chief Financial Officer, in the United States District Court for the Northern District of California on behalf of a purported class of purchasers of our common stock (the "Securities Action").
+On November 28, 2012, plaintiff City of Dearborn Heights Act 345 Police & Fire Retirement System filed a lawsuit against Align, Thomas M. Prescott ("Mr. Prescott"), Align's former President and Chief Executive Officer, and Kenneth B. Arola ("Mr. Arola"), Align's former Vice President, Finance and Chief Financial Officer, in the United States District Court for the Northern District of California on behalf of a purported class of purchasers of our common stock (the "Securities Action").
 On July 11, 2013, an amended complaint was filed, which named the same defendants, on behalf of a purported class of purchasers of our common stock between January 31, 2012 and October 17, 2012.
-The amended complaint alleged that Align, Mr. Prescott and Mr. Arola violated Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder, and that Mr. Prescott and Mr. Arola violated Section 20(a) of the Securities Exchange Act of 1934.
-Specifically, the amended complaint alleged that during the purported class period defendants failed to take an appropriate goodwill impairment charge related to the April 29, 2011 acquisition of Cadent Holdings, Inc. in the fourth quarter of 2011, the first quarter of 2012 or the second quarter of 2012, which rendered our financial statements and projections of future earnings materially false and misleading and in violation of U.S. GAAP.
-The amended complaint sought monetary damages in an unspecified amount, costs and attorney's fees.
-On December 9, 2013, the court granted defendant's motion to dismiss with leave for plaintiff to file a second amended complaint.
+The amended complaint alleged that Align, Mr. Prescott and Mr. Arola violated Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder, and that Mr. Prescott and Mr. Arola violated Section 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated that during the purported class period defendants failed to take an appropriate goodwill impairment charge related to the April 29, 2011 acquisition of Cadent Holdings, Inc. in the fourth quarter of 2011, the first quarter of 2012 or the second quarter of 2012, which rendered our financial statements and projections of future earnings materially false and misleading and in violation of U.S. GAAP.
+The amended complaint sought monetary damages in an unspecified amount, costs and attorneys' fees.
+On December 9, 2013, the court granted defendants' motion to dismiss with leave for plaintiff to file a second amended complaint.
 Plaintiff filed a second amended complaint on January 8, 2014 on behalf of the same purported class.
-The second amended complaint states the same claims as the first amended complaint.
-We filed a motion to dismiss the second amended complaint on February 7, 2014.
-On June 12, 2014, the Court held a hearing on our motion and took the matter under submission.
-Align intends to vigorously defend itself against these allegation
+The second amended complaint states the same claims as the amended complaint.
+On August 22, 2014, the court granted our motion to dismiss without leave to amend.
+On September 22, 2014, Plaintiff filed a notice of appeal to the Ninth Circuit Court of Appeals.
+Align intends to vigorously defend itself against these allegations.
+Align i